Spring Camp – May 14-19 – sold out / Fall Camp – September 10-15 – 3 spots left

 Our camps are for both beginner and more experienced trail runners.
 We give you tools to either start your trail running career, or kick start a renewed love for trail running if that’s what you are looking for.
 We recommend that runners attending our camps can already complete at least a 10K distance on roads without stopping.

 If you’re unsure about your suitability for one of these camps, feel free to contact us, either by e-mail or call 303-304-9159.

 Click on the register button on the page below.
 This takes you to the registration page for this camp – complete your personal details along with credit or debit card details.
 Initial payment at time of registration is 50% of camp cost.
-The balance is due on or before the 1st of the month preceding camp date – for the Spring camp the balance is due on or before April 1st, 2017; for the Fall camp the balance is due on or before August 1st, 2017.
-The balance payment is by check made payable to Terry Chiplin, and sent to Active at Altitude, PO Box 1987, Estes Park, CO 80517.
+The balance is due on or before April 1, 2019 for the Spring camp, and on or before August 1, 2019 for the Fall camp.
+You will receive a reminder for the balance payment and be able to pay online.

 Each camp includes accommodation (2 runners per room sharing in a double room – 4 in bunk room – single room options available), guided trail runs, coaching, workshops, video of running form, all meals, water and juices, group transport, towels, bedding, and usually some schwag too.